frankframework/frank-manual/misc/LADYBUG_USER_STORIES.md

 **3200:** As a Frank developer I want the option to download reports and upload them later.
 This allows me to save reports if I do not trust the persistent storage provided by the Frank!Framework.
 It also allows me to remove tests from my test cases without losing the test permanently.

+**3210:** As a Frank developer I want to use reports as a means to communicate with my colleagues.
+I want to construct a report and send it to someone else, asking him to update our application such that the test will pass.

 # I want to configure whether my Frank application does produce reports

 **4000:** As a service manager I want the option to turn off the report generator, so that I can reduce the execution time of my application.